teslaworksumn/robotic-artisans/README.md

 **Arduino**:
 Holds the current code for the arduino to control the arms

-**Droids**:
-Will eventually be the repos for the droid automated and droid teleoperated

 **ImageProcessor**:
 Contains code for transforming a .jpg to .ptg (a matrix of numbers that correspond to a color to a brush placement)